 You can see how improving your school tour can have significant financial benefits.

-Ensure that your front reception area is clean and doesn’t have boxes or other things stacked around it.
+Also, ensure that your front reception area is clean and doesn’t have boxes or other things stacked around it.
 Too many schools don’t think through the fact that your front office creates the first impression.
 It is not a storage closet.

-It might be tempting to jump right into the tour, but before you do it stop!
+Once the school tour guide shows up, it might be tempting to jump right into the tour, but before you do it stop!

 Armed with your knowledge about the child, you can now use much more powerful language during the tour.
 “This is where Emily will take her freshman English class.”
 Or, “This is where Nate will meet for robotics”.
 Talking in this fashion helps the parent to envision their child at your school.